 Soybeans and phytoestrogens

-Soybeans contain hormone-like substances called phytoestrogens (‘phyto’ means plant).
-Given the right conditions, these compounds copy the action of the female hormone oestrogen, but with much lower potency – about 1,000 times less.
+Soybeans contain hormone-like substances called phytoestrogens (‘phyto’ means plant), which are naturally occurring chemicals found in plants.
+Given the right conditions, these compounds copy the action of the female hormone oestrogen, but are much less powerful – about 1,000 times less.

 Health benefits of soy foods